NesnuKurian/AWS_EC2/README.md

 # AWS_EC2
 An AWS project to deploy an EC2 using CloudFormation.
-Here I am deploying 2 two EC2, one in public subnet and other one in private subnet to understand the difference
+Here I am deploying two EC2, one in public subnet and other one in private subnet to understand the difference.